About Us

 Lindsay Gray

-Lindsay trained in garden design initially in Durban, KwaZulu-Natal, with the late Vernon Rippon and Peter Bretherton, and later with Bruce Stead who now lectures in Johannesburg.
-She then went on to study further with master garden designer and author, John Brookes, in England and completed several more courses at The English Gardening School in London.
+Lindsay trained in garden design initially in Durban, KwaZulu-Natal, with the late Vernon Rippon and Peter Bretherton, and later with Bruce Stead.
+She then went on to study further with master garden designer and author, John Brookes, in England, and completed several more courses at The English Gardening School in London with Sir Roy Strong and Penelope Hobhouse.
 Lindsay also studied photography with Clive Nichols and journalism with Eluned Price, both in England.
-She contributes regularly to The Gardener magazine.
+She contributes regularly to The Gardener magazine and The Zimbabwean Gardener magazine.

-In 2007, Lindsay co-authored the popular book, Making Sense of Garden Design, with past associates Helen Lachenicht and Sharon Walker.
+In 2007, Lindsay co-authored the popular book, Making Sense of Garden Design, with past associates Sharon Walker and Helen Lachenicht.
 The book is also available in Afrikaans as Sinvolle Tuinontwerp and is in its second reprint.

 Lindsay’s passion lies in teaching and encouraging her students to garden in an eco-friendly manner.
 Through teaching, she helps her students explore their individual lifestyle needs and their unique creativity.